Piers develops post-processing systems and products for high impact weather

 Piers is a senior scientist working in the gridded post-processing team.
 He develops weather forecast products from 1 to 15 days using Met Office, ECMWF and NCEP ensemble model data.
 Current activities include:

-Piers joined the Met Office in late 2004 where he initially worked in the mesoscale model development and diagnostics team.
-Here he worked on various project including the beginnings of the AQUM, air quality forecasts in the unified model project, before joining the ensembles group in 2007.
+Piers joined the Met Office in 2004 where he initially worked in the mesoscale model development and diagnostics team.
+Here he worked on various projects including the beginnings of the AQUM, air quality forecasts in the unified model project, before joining the ensembles group in 2007.
+Since 2012, he works as part of the gridded post-processing team.
 Prior to working at the Met Office, Piers worked for 7 years as a post doctoral and post graduate research scientist at the chemistry department, King's College London, the ISIS neutron facility at the Rutherford Appleton Laboratory and the physics department, Bristol University where he gained his PhD.
 He has 10 refereed publications in the area of neutron and X-ray diffraction studies of disordered materials.
 As an undergraduate, he studied for 4 years, also at Bristol, attaining an MSci qualification in physics.